 Cape Coral Hot Market for Real Estate and Jobs

-According to the Governor’s Office, Florida leads the nation in private-sector job growth going into 2017.
-Between November 2015 and November 2016, Florida added 251,400 new private-sector jobs, resulting in a private-sector job growth rate of 3.5 percent.
-Florida’s annual job growth rate has exceeded the nation’s rate, which is 1.7 percent, for 56 consecutive months.
+According to the Governor’s Office, Florida leads the nation in private-sector job growth.
+As of May 2017, Florida has added 233,800 new private-sector jobs, bringing our private-sector growth rate to 3.2 percent and outpacing the nation’s rate of 1.7 percent, for 5 consecutive years.

 Governor Scott said, “Florida is leading the nation in private sector job growth and sending a message across the country that our focus on making it easier for businesses and families to succeed, is working.
 In the last six years, more than 1.25 million jobs have been created for families across our state and we will continue to do all we can to grow opportunities and make Florida first for jobs.”